Using AWS Aurora Database Cluster

 Configure the database connection pool to use a special validation query, so that the connections to the DB instance are tested before and/or after use and if a connection to the read-only database is detected, they are evicted from the pool.

-will be executed for all connections whenever they are borrowed from or returned to the pool, and also every 1 minute (60000 milliseconds) for idle connections, raising error 1242 (ER_SUBSELECT_NO_1_ROW ) for each connection to the read-only database.
+Restart the TeamCity server.
+Once you do that, the specified validation query will be executed for all connections whenever they are borrowed from or returned to the pool, and also every 1 minute (60000 milliseconds) for idle connections, raising an error for each connection to the read-only database.